cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   mono: the dll now has a versioncheck so that you don't accidentally mix monodatacollector dll's
-  mono: deal with situations where there is no mainform mono/.net: the methodlist is now sorted by name better arm disassmbler and assembler better arm64 disassmbler and assembler
+  mono: deal with situations where there is no mainform mono/.net: the methodlist is now sorted by name better arm disassembler and assembler better arm64 disassembler and assembler
   the scanregions can be saved/loaded upon close/start ce (seperate option in settings) added an option to skip loading .PDB files a lot more functions are exposed to newstate threads